Hecking-Heck/PalworldModdingGuide/README.md

 # Palworld Modding Guide
 An extensive guide on how to mod Palworld.
 I will be honest I am mainly putting this here so I can keep reminding myself.

-HUGE NOTE: Nearly everything here has been parroted by me since I am using this as my own personal notes.
+**HUGE NOTE**: Nearly everything here has been parroted by me since I am using this as my own personal notes.
 So go thank NorskPL and the [Palworld Modding Community Discord Server](https://discord.gg/qHTZNcvYsv) for being the ones to make this all possible.

-ANOTHER HUGE NOTE: If you have any issues I have a small section at the bottom dedicated to the ones I found.
+**ANOTHER HUGE NOTE**: If you have any issues I have a small section at the bottom dedicated to the ones I found.
 If your issue isn't there then check the Discord, also linked below!

 # My Mods
 [Nexus Mods](https://www.nexusmods.com/users/56638927)